 In accordance with Section 134(3)(a) and Section 92(3) of the Act, the Annual Return of the Company has been placed on the website of the Company and can be accessed at https://www.symphonylimited.com/investor/ shareholding-information/#1648619612073-f3dd9dca-7d0e

 Pursuant to Section 134(5) of the Act, the Directors of the Company hereby state and confirm that:

 (a) in the preparation of the annual accounts for the financial year ended on March 31, 2023, the applicable Indian accounting standards have been followed and there are no material departures from the same;

 (b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period;

-(c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 read with Rules made thereunder for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+(c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act read with rules made thereunder for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

 (d) they have prepared the annual accounts on a going concern basis;